Optimal Dose-Limited Phase Estimation without Entanglement: Dose as a Measurement Resource

 \section{Dose as a Measurement Resource}

-It will be instructive to begin by calculating $\xi$ for several well-known measurements.
-A standard approach to calculating the QFI in the presence of loss involves Kraus operators, which describe the dynamics of open quantum systems\cite{Dorner2009,DD:2009,DD:2015}.
-We can take simpler approach when the probe is a pure single-particle state or a NOON state.
+It will be instructive to begin by calculating $\xi$ for a SP Mach-Zehnder interferometer using classical, NOON-state, and squeezed-state probes.
+A standard approach to calculating the QFI in the presence of loss involves Kraus operators, which describe the dynamics of open quantum systems \cite{Dorner2009,DD:2009,DD:2015}.
+We can take a simpler approach when the probe is a pure single-particle state or a NOON state, as in these cases no information is available if there is any absorption.
+Then $\QFI=(1-p_{\text{abs}})\tilde{\QFI}$ where $\tilde{\QFI}$ is the QFI in the absence of absorption and $p_{\text{abs}}$ is the absorption probability.